microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Iterators and Generators.md

 #### Targeting ECMAScript 2015 and higher

-When targeting an ECMAScipt 2015-compliant engine, the compiler will generate `for..of` loops to target the built-in iterator implementation in the engine.
+When targeting an ECMAScript 2015-compliant engine, the compiler will generate `for..of` loops to target the built-in iterator implementation in the engine.